rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 So basically, the `$(pat)?` matcher in the macro means "this pattern can occur 0 or 1 times", similar to other regex syntaxes.

-There were a number of steps to go from an idea to stable rust feature.
+There were a number of steps to go from an idea to stable Rust feature.
 Here is a quick list.
 We will go through each of these in order below.
 As I mentioned before, not all of these are needed for every type of contribution.